Samodiva (folklore): The Priestess of the Samodivas

-History
+Comparative analysis

+A huntress divinity who hunts with bow and arrow, and association with deer lends comparison of the samodiva with Greek goddess Artemis.

+The folk belief in Western Bulgaria that the wood nymphs appeared in the guise of whirlwinds is similar to explanation from ancient Greek mythology that whirlwinds were Nereids playing in the air.
+Also in later Bulgarian folklore, wood nymphs were assigned the role of guardians of the village and home, similar to cotemporary Greek folklore that regards the Nereids as guardians of treasures and protectors of homes.

+The idea of a musician competing with a supernatural is paralleled by the Ancient Greek myth of the singer Thamyris of Thrace.

+The folklore of the samodivi locking up the twelve water springs in a tree root parallels the Scandinavian mythology of the Norns (Fates) and the World Tree.
+The similarity of the samodivi to the Fates as gift-givers were already noted.

+Historical background

-In Bulgaria, the current understanding of Samodivas currently stems from collections of folk tales and folk songs.
-Many of those were compiled in the 19th century, as part of the Revival efforts of Bulgarian intellectuals.
+In Bulgaria, the current understanding of Samodivas stems from collections of folk tales and folk songs.
+Many of those were compiled in the 19th century as part of the Revival efforts of Bulgarian intellectuals.
 The secondary literature on the topic of Samodiva is very limited.
 The folklore that has been collected and stored reflects only a fraction of the complex understanding that the character of the Samodiva entails, since the folktales have gone through numerous sieves, both during the writing stages of the folklore collections, and later on, as a result of the regime and ideology shifts of the Balkan Peninsula (See People's Republic of Bulgaria, Yugoslavia).

 Earliest written evidence of Samodivas dates back to the 13th century, where they presumably developed from Balkan traditions and myths.
 Researchers have also found influences from other Slavic folklore.
 It is widely believed that the image of the Samodiva and their behavior is actually based on ancient Thracian legends, especially those connected to the Cult of Orpheus, which included songs and dances performed by fire-priestesses.